Alfons0329/Compiler_Crafting_Fall_2017/HW1/readme.md

 (8) String Constants<br />
 (9) Control character [\n]<br />

-* Able to discard the unnecessary elements, but still to the necessary processing (1) Whitespace and tab[\r]
+* Able to discard the unnecessary elements, but still to the necessary processing<br />
+(1) Whitespace and tab[\r]
 	Use the LIST function in lex template to do the source code indentation correctly<br />